 You will need to first buy your Bitcoin (use this link for an extra $10 of BTC), you will then send your BTC to a cryptocurrency trading exchange.

 Once you have your BTC in place on Binance or another cryptocurrency exchange, you can then expand your portfolio and buy other coins.

 Is there a risk to investing in cryptocurrency?
 Hell yes there is.
-It could be a bubble… or, it could be the future of money.
+The Cryptocurrency market is still young and volatile.

-Frankly though, I don’t see this train stopping any time soon and everybody should throw at least a couple of hundred bucks at crypto to hedge their bets.
+Frankly though, in my opinion – everybody should throw at least a couple of hundred bucks at crypto to hedge their bets.
 You may lose your money and if that freaks you out, maybe this isn’t for you.
 Here’s the thing though, only with risk can one hope to profit – this applies to all aspects of your life.

 If this is the future of money and you miss out, you’re screwed.

 I am very glad you asked!

 Cryptocurrency thefts have occurred numerous times and some folks have lost millions.